 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates CSVI, AERI, RCKT, RCOR

-Computer Services, Inc. (OTCQX: CSVI)’s sale to Centerbridge Partners, L.P. and Bridgeport Partners for $58.00 per share.
+Computer Services, Inc. CSVI's sale to Centerbridge Partners, L.P. and Bridgeport Partners for $58.00 per share.
 If you are a Computer Services shareholder, click here to learn more about your rights and options.

-Aerie Pharmaceuticals, Inc. (NASDAQ: AERI)’s sale to Alcon for $15.25 per share.
+Aerie Pharmaceuticals, Inc. AERI's sale to Alcon for $15.25 per share.
 If you are an Aerie shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.